-UAE University launches strategic research topics in line with the UAE COP28 historic consensus
+UAE University Launches Strategic Research Topics In Line With The UAE COP28 Historic Consensus

-(MENAFN- Iris Media Press Services) Al Ain , UAE: In support of national and global efforts to find innovative solutions to the challenges of climate change and within the UAE University’s roadmap toward COP28 and beyond (2023-2026), the University has aligned its research priorities with the UAE’s (COP28) historic deal by reviewing its future strategic research directions based on the conference outcomes.
+Al Ain : In support of national and global efforts to find innovative solutions to the challenges of climate change and within the UAE University's roadmap toward COP28 and beyond (2023-2026), the University has aligned its research priorities with the UAE's (COP28) historic deal by reviewing its future strategic research directions based on the conference outcomes.

 Prof. Ahmed stressed that, in response to the COP28 historic consensus, the UAE University will launch research topics at the beginning of its next cycle of the research funding program.
 The submission of proposals will begin in the first week of January 2024 and will continue for three months to the end of March.
 Within the main strategic theme of water.
 Energy, food and agriculture sustainability, the following research topics will be included: water security and climate change, food systems and sustainable agriculture, ecosystems and biodiversity, infrastructure resilience, climate and health, and protecting cultural under the conditions of climate change.